threefoldfoundation/info_threefold/src/threefold30/tfgrid30/tfgrid30.md

 ### Blockchain Based

-Blockchain decentralized the server, but in principle it is still client - server model.
+Blockchain decentralized the server, but in principle it remains a client - server model.

 ![](img/blockchain_is_clientserver.png)